Design for Manufacturability

 NOTE: The information below is representative of the course and is subject to change.
 The specific details of the course will be available in the Desire2Learn course instance for the course in which a student registers.

-After successfully completing the course, you will be capable to systematically design products and/or processes to get the lowest cost, quickest response time, and best-achieved customer expectations.
-You will be able to:
+After successfully completing the course, you should have the capability to systematically design products and/or processes to get the lowest cost, quickest response time, and best-achieved customer expectations.

 - Identify opportunities for design.